Learn

 “You should fill out FAFSA so your kid can obtain federal student and Parent PLUS loans (if you need them), work-study, and grants,” she said.

-“Your EFC isn’t what you should expect to pay out of pocket for your kid’s college unless you end up at a true meets-need school (and they are tough to get into),” she said.
+“Your SAI isn’t what you should expect to pay out of pocket for your kid’s college unless you end up at a true meets-need school (and they are tough to get into),” she said.

 Faith’s comments are an important reminder that, despite its central role in marshaling financial aid, the FAFSA is no substitute for long-term planning and budgeting.